ray-di/Ray.ObjectGrapher/README.md

 ```

 ### Rendering the .dot file
 Download a [Graphviz viewer](http://www.graphviz.org/) for your platform, and use it to render the `.dot` file.
-The rendered graph might take a few minutes to render.
-Exporting the rendered graph as a PDF or image makes it easier to share.

 On Linux, you can use the command-line `dot` tool to convert `.dot` files into images.
 ```shell
   dot -T png my_injector.dot > my_injector.png
 ```
-The tool currently has issues with our font tags.
-We're still working that out.

 #### Graph display